egori4/dp_config_builder/DEVELOPER.md

 ### Key Features:
 # Protection cannot be deleted if still associated with any profile
-# Profile is automatically deleted when last protection is removed
 # Both sections are optional – define based on your needs
 # Order: profile deletions processed first, then protection deletions
 # Format: Single list supporting both names (strings) and indexes (integers)